henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/2-rules/5-multiple-properties-advanced/content.md

 });
 ```

-This is not the main reason to use this syntax though.
-The yield syntax allows us to add **multi selector rules** which is the next lesson.
+The yield syntax is powerful and allows us to use symbols to add things like **multi selector rules** which we'll cover in the next lesson.